Russians in Ukraine: Russophobia

-The ultra-nationalist political party "Svoboda" has invoked radical Russophobic rhetoric and has electoral support enough to garner majority support in local councils, as seen in the Ternopil regional council in Western Ukraine.
-In 2004 Oleh Tyahnybok, the leader of the "Svoboda" party, urged his party to fight "the Moscow-Jewish mafia" ruling Ukraine.
-"Svoboda" members held senior positions in Ukraine's government in 2014.
-But the party lost 30 seats of the 37 seats (its first seats in the Ukrainian Parliament it had won in the 2012 parliamentary election) in the late October 2014 Ukrainian parliamentary election and did not return to Ukraine's government.
+The ultra-nationalist political party Svoboda has invoked Russophobic and anti-semitic rhetoric.
+Svoboda has a sizeable electoral presence in local councils, as seen in the Ternopil regional council in Western Ukraine.
+In 2004, Svoboda's leader Oleh Tyahnybok urged members of his party to fight "the Moscow-Jewish mafia" ruling Ukraine.
+The party held senior positions in Ukraine's government in 2014, but it lost 30 seats of the 37 seats (its first seats in the Ukrainian Parliament it had won in the 2012 parliamentary election) in the late October 2014 Ukrainian parliamentary election, and did not return to Ukraine's government.

 Russian language

-According to 2006 survey by Research & Branding Group (Donetsk) 39% of Ukrainian citizens think that the rights of the Russophones are violated because the Russian language is not official in the country, whereas 38% of the citizens have the opposite position.
-According to annual surveys by the Institute of Sociology of the National Academy of Sciences 43.9% to 52.0% of the total population of Ukraine supports the idea of granting the status of state language to Russian.
-At the same time, this is not viewed as an important issue by most of Ukraine's citizens.
-On a cross-national survey involving ranking the 30 important political issues, the legal status of the Russian language was ranked 26th, with only 8% of respondents (concentrated primarily in Crimea and Donetsk) feeling that this was an important issue.
+According to 2006 survey by Research & Branding Group (Donetsk), 39% of Ukrainian citizens thought that the rights of the Russophones were violated by Russian not being an official language in Ukraine, whereas 38% of the citizens have the opposite position.
+According to annual surveys by the Institute of Sociology of the National Academy of Sciences, 43.9–52.0% of the population of Ukraine supported making Russian a state language.
+At the same time, this was not viewed as an important issue by most of Ukraine's citizens.
+On a cross-national survey involving ranking the 30 important political issues, the legal status of the Russian language was ranked 26th, with 8% of respondents (concentrated primarily in Crimea and Donetsk) feeling that this was an important issue.

-Russian continues to dominate in several regions and in Ukrainian businesses, in leading Ukrainian magazines, and other printed media.
+Russian continues to be the primary language of choice in several regions and in Ukrainian businesses, in leading Ukrainian magazines, and other printed media.
 Russian language in Ukraine still dominates the everyday life in some areas of the country.

-On February 23, 2014, the Ukrainian parliament adopted a bill to repeal the 2012 law on minority languages, which—if signed by the Ukrainian president—would have established Ukrainian as the sole official state language of all Ukraine, including Crimea which is populated by a Russian-speaking majority.
-Repeal of the law was met with great disdain in Southern and Eastern Ukraine.
+On February 23, 2014, the Ukrainian parliament adopted a bill to repeal the 2012 law on minority languages, which—if signed by the Ukrainian president—would have established Ukrainian as the sole official state language of all Ukraine, including Crimea, which is populated by a Russian-speaking majority.
+The repeal of the law was unpopular in Southern and Eastern Ukraine.
 The Christian Science Monitor reported: "The [adoption of this bill] only served to infuriate Russian-speaking regions, [who] saw the move as more evidence that the antigovernment protests in Kiev that toppled Yanukovich's government were intent on pressing for a nationalistic agenda."
 A proposal to repeal the law was vetoed on 28 February 2014 by acting president Oleksandr Turchynov.
 On 28 February 2018 the Constitutional Court of Ukraine ruled the 2012 law on minority languages unconstitutional.